gvwilson/sdxpy/src/binary/index.md

 we can either grab the values one by one or read a larger block and then unpack it in memory.

-Packing data is a lot like formatting values for textual output.
+Packing data is a lot like formatting strings using Python's `str.format` method.
-The format specifies what types of data are being packed, how big they are (e.g., is this a 32-bit or 64-bit floating point number?), and how many values there are, which in turn exactly determines how much memory is required by the packed representation.
+The [%g format_string "format string" %] specifies what types of data are being packed, how big they are (e.g., is this a 32-bit or 64-bit floating point number?), and how many values there are, which in turn exactly determines how much memory is required by the packed representation.